How to Use the Walkie-Talkie App with Your Apple Watch

 - You can also make yourself unavailable from the Walkie-Talkie app on your Watch.
 Simply go to the app, and turn off Walkie-Talkie from the top of the screen.

-- Turning on theatre mode will also make yourself unavailable.
+- Turning on Theatre Mode will also make yourself unavailable.

 The Walkie-Talkie app featured within the Apple Watch can be a great way to have a quick conversation with another user.
 It can also just be a fun way to talk with someone.
 Be sure to add some friends, and give it a try.